D/S Asgerd

 |

-In July-1940 she shows up, together with Selvik and Tai Yang, in Convoy OA 187, which departed Methil on July 20 and dispersed on the 25th, subsequently returning to the U.K. in the middle of the following month in the first, slow Sydney (C.B.)-U.K. Convoy SC 1, in which the Norwegian Eva was sunk.
-Follow the links for more details; several Norwegian ships took part in all these convoys.
+She now shows up, together with Selvik and Tai Yang, in Convoy OA 187, which departed Methil on July 20 and dispersed on the 25th, Asgerd arriving Sydney, C.B. on Aug.
+2, subsequently returning to the U.K. in the first, slow Sydney (C.B.)-U.K. Convoy SC 1, in which the Norwegian Eva and others were sunk.
+Follow the links for more details.

-Asgerd is said to have left Methil on Sept.
+Asgerd is said to have left Methil Roads on Sept.
 22-1940, bound for Sydney C.B. in Convoy OA 219* (the Norwegian Balduin is also listed).
 Four days later she had disappeared, and according to my Norwegian sources, which are quite old, the official assumption was that she was torpedoed and sunk in the morning of Sept.
 26 or 27 southwest of the Hebrides by U-137 (Wohlfarth, who shortly before had attacked Convoy OB 218 - see M/S Vestvard).
 Charles Hocking says she was torpedoed and sunk 350 miles west of the Hebrides on the 27th.
 Norwegian records give the position 56 35N 09 10W.
-However, more recent information (Jürgen Rohwer) states she was attacked and sunk by an Fw 200 (crew identified the ship as Ascero), about 195 n. miles northwest of Malin Head, Norhern Ireland on the 27th.
+However, more recent information (Jürgen Rohwer) states she was attacked and sunk by an Fw 200 (crew identified the ship as Ascero), about 195 n. miles northwest of Malin Head, Northern Ireland on the 27th.

-* The convoy designation OA 219 is given in "Nortraships flåte" - Arnold Hague says in his "Allied Convoy System" that this convoy departed Methil on Sept.
-24 (as opposed to the 22nd found in the Norwegian book), while the earlier OA 218 departed on the 22nd.
+* The convoy designation OA 219 is given in "Nortraships flåte" - Arnold Hague says in his "The Allied Convoy System" that this convoy departed Methil on Sept.
+24 (as opposed to the 22nd found in the Norwegian book and on the archive document), while the earlier OA 218 departed on the 22nd.
 (Both convoys dispersed).

 The entire crew of 17 was lost - an unidentified body drifted ashore at Canna, the Hebrides.